rfc-st/humble/README.md

 (Windows) $ py humble.py
 (Linux)   $ python3 humble.py

-usage: humble.py [-h] [-a] [-b] [-df] [-e [PATH]] [-f [TERM]] [-g] [-l {es}] [-o {html,json,pdf,txt}] [-op OUTPUT_PATH] [-r] [-u URL] [-v]
+usage: humble.py [-h] [-a] [-b] [-df] [-e [PATH]] [-f [TERM]] [-g] [-l {es}] [-o {csv,html,json,pdf,txt}] [-op OUTPUT_PATH] [-r] [-u URL] [-v]

 humble (HTTP Headers Analyzer) - https://github.com/rfc-st/humble

 options:
-  -h, --help              show this help message and exit -a                      show statistics of the performed analysis (will be global if '-u' is omitted) -b                      show a brief analysis (if omitted, a detailed one will be shown) -df                     do not follow redirects (if omitted, the last redirection will be the one analyzed) -e [PATH]               show TLS/SSL checks (requires the PATH of https://testssl.sh/ and Unix machine) -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services -l {es}                 the language for displaying analyses, errors and messages (if omitted it will be in English) -o {html,json,pdf,txt}  save analysis to 'scheme_host_port_yyyymmdd.ext' file (.json files will contain a brief analysis) -op OUTPUT_PATH         save analysis to OUTPUT_PATH (if omitted, the PATH of 'humble.py' will be used) -r                      show HTTP response headers and a detailed analysis ('-b' parameter will take priority) -u URL                  scheme, host and port to analyze.
+  -h, --help                  show this help message and exit -a                          show statistics of the performed analysis (will be global if '-u' is omitted) -b                          show a brief analysis (if omitted, a detailed one will be shown) -df                         do not follow redirects (if omitted, the last redirection will be the one analyzed) -e [PATH]                   show TLS/SSL checks (requires the PATH of https://testssl.sh/ and Unix machine) -f [TERM]                   show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                          show guidelines for securing popular web servers/services -l {es}                     the language for displaying analyses, errors and messages (if omitted it will be in English) -o {csv,html,json,pdf,txt}  save analysis to 'scheme_host_port_yyyymmdd.ext' file (csv/json files will contain a brief analysis)
+  -op OUTPUT_PATH             save analysis to OUTPUT_PATH (if omitted, the PATH of 'humble.py' will be used) -r                          show HTTP response headers and a detailed analysis ('-b' parameter will take priority) -u URL                      scheme, host and port to analyze.
 E.g. https://google.com -v, --version               show the version of this tool and check for updates
 ```

 ## Advanced Usage